jamesdsmyth/webp-exploration/README.md

 # webP images

+Just clone and view the html files to see the difference.
+Run the Gulp task detailed below to create your own webP files

 ### index.html

 index.html uses webP images when in a supported browser and loads 24 images at a total weight of 704KB